European Pillar of Social Rights: History

 For as long as the EU has existed, the emphasis has been set on economic considerations.
 As the treaties were signed, European integration continued to increase, but mostly in the fields of economic and market-driven policies.
 Although being complementary to the economic dimension, the social dimension at the EU level did not experience the same outcomes.
 Despite the different attempts across history, the EU has failed to invest consistently the social dimension.
 There are a few reasons behind the failure of social integration in the EU, one of them being the reluctance of Member States to transfer their sovereignty in such a field.
 While some fear a deterioration of their social norms, others with less developed social models are worried of losing competitiveness.
 In addition, the implementation of the subsidiarity principle in the Treaty of Maastricht (1992) erects the limits of the EU’s intervention: “In areas in which the European Union does not have exclusive competence, the principle of subsidiarity, laid down in the Treaty on European Union, defines the circumstances in which it is preferable for action to be taken by the Union, rather than the Member States.”
 Aware of this constitutional asymmetry, several mechanisms were implemented to invest the social dimension at the EU level.
 However, their effects have remained limited proving once again that the social dimension is subordinated to European economic freedoms.

 As a way of circumventing the inability of the EU to address social challenges through the adoption of coercive and comprehensive laws at the EU level, the accent was put on coordination and convergence mechanisms such as the Open Method of Coordination (OMC).
 This method has shaped social policies at the EU level since 1990 but considering the salience of the current global challenges, it has been labelled as insufficient as soft law and coordinated national policies would always be overruled by the primacy of European law.

-In the aftermath of the 2008 financial crisis, the need for improvement in the social area was greatly awaited.
+After the 2008 financial crisis, the need for improvement in the social area was greatly awaited.
 Indeed, the crisis directed the focus of European policies towards economic and budgetary concerns resulting in the neglect of the social dimension.
 In 2015, the EPSR was mentioned for the first time in a speech of Juncker addressing the European Parliament and the Council.
 In 2016, a first draft was established which led to the inauguration of the European Pillar of Social Rights in November 2017.